cwgoes/pluranimity.org/_posts/2019-05-19-comparative-advantages-distributed-ledgers.md

 *Contingent payments* are the purchase of an expected difference in a future probability distribution such that the price paid can vary contingent on the eventual accuracy of the prediction.

-When purchasing medicine (setting aside some signaling value<sup>[?](?)</sup>), we are intending to buy a positive difference in the future probability distribution of our health, and we are willing to pay a price as some increasing function of the magnitude of the difference.
+When purchasing medicine (setting aside some signalling value<sup>[?](?)</sup>), we are intending to buy a positive difference in the future probability distribution of our health, and we are willing to pay a price as some increasing function of the magnitude of the difference.
 At present, this difference can neither be efficiently measured nor easily written into contract law, so we must content ourselves with choosing to either buy or pass on a particular pharmaceutical or treatment at the market price, and rely instead on an costly, inscrutable, and generally inefficient set of institutions to implement studies, review boards, and legislation which enforces some correlation between the future health impact and the price tag.
-Contingent payments, predicated on the ability to cheaply track individual health outcomes, would have us instead purchase the expected future impact directly, precommiting to pay if and only if it were realized?
+Contingent payments, predicated on the ability to cheaply track individual health outcomes, would have us instead purchase the expected future impact directly, precommiting to pay if and only if it were realised?

 one way: two prediction markets another way: company paid in future contingent on event, company seeks present funding by investors who bet on the event